terence-sk/ai-coderama/README.md

 ## Running Tests

-The project includes comprehensive integration tests using Testcontainers.
+The project includes comprehensive integration tests using H2 in-memory database in PostgreSQL compatibility mode.

 ### Run All Tests